An Associate of Arts degree can be a great choice to further your education or pursue a career without the time or expense of a bachelor's degree.

 You'll find AA degrees in a variety of topics, including:

 Early childhood education

-If you plan to transfer to a bachelor’s degree later, it's essential to choose wisely.
-Make sure you know the requirements for your intended major at the university you plan to attend.
+If you plan to transfer to a bachelor’s degree later, it's important to choose a subject you can major in at university.
+Spend time thinking about choosing a major, and review the requirements for your intended major at the university you plan to attend.

 Career options for AA graduates include entry-level and supervisory positions in art, construction, web design, and more.
 Although many AA degree holders go on to pursue a four-year bachelor's degree, some enter the workforce directly afterward.
 In some cases, they gain some job experience before working on a bachelor's degree to increase their salary or seek a different position.

 With an AA degree, you may be able to get any number of entry-level positions, including: